jcolag/entropy-arbitrage/2020-01-23-trek-no-man.md

  >
  > **MITCHELL**: Once you get into him, he's rather simple though.
 Childish, almost.
 I don't agree with him at all.

 First, we get a good look at Kirk's background, here.
 Far from the swaggering man of action we expect, he was a bookish Academy instructor.
-He's sufficiently well-read to recognize [Spinoza](https://en.wikipedia.org/wiki/Baruch_Spinoza)'s work from a quick glance at a few paragraphs on a screen.
+He's sufficiently well-read to recognize {% wiki Baruch_Spinoza|Spinoza|en %}'s work from a quick glance at a few paragraphs on a screen.

 The reference to Spinoza is probably not coincidental.
 Despite Mitchell claiming to not agree, Spinoza claimed that good and evil were concepts relative to the observer rather than absolutes, comparing humans to other creatures.
 Of course, Spinoza also believed in a deterministic universe with no free will, so maybe that was the objectionable part.